julik/projectionist/README.markdown

 ## What is Projectionist?

 Projectionist is a wonderful handy Nuke module with scripts for creating projection setups.
-Currently two commands are provided:
+Currently three commands are provided:

 * Create a projector from this camera
 * Create projection alley from this camera
+* Convert this camera to nodal with dolly axis

 For both to work you need to select a camera.
 The camera needs to be unlinked from it's FBX file if you use that.